 is exempt from the requirements of Part 3A of the Act.

+[Regulation 5 amended: Gazette 11 May 2012 p.
+2060.]

-6. Exemption from Part 3A of the Act — contracts entered into after building licence issued
+6. Exemption from Part 3A of the Act — contracts entered into after building licence issued or building permit granted

+(1A) In this regulation —

+commencement day means the day on which the Building Act 2011 section 20 comes into operation;

+former exemption means an exemption from Part 3A of the Act under regulation 4 or 5 as in force immediately before commencement day.

-(1) The exemption under regulation 4 or 5 of particular residential building work ceases if, before entering into a building contract or sale contract in respect of the building work after the building licence for the building work is issued, the builder does not give a notice in the form set out in Schedule 1 Form 1 to the other party to the contract.
+(1) The exemption under regulation 4 or 5 of particular residential building work ceases if, before entering into a building contract or sale contract in respect of the building work after the building permit for the building work is granted, the builder does not give a notice in the form set out in Schedule 1 Form 1 to the other party to the contract.

+(2A) A former exemption of particular residential building work ceases if, before entering into a building contract or sale contract in respect of the building work after a building licence for the building work was issued, the builder does not give a notice in the form set out in Schedule 1 Form 1 to the other party to the contract.

-(2) Residential building work that is not exempt from Part 3A of the Act because of subregulation (1) becomes exempt again when the builder has given a notice in the form set out in Schedule 1 Form 1 to the other party to each contract referred to in subregulation (1) for which the builder did not give such a notice before entering into the contract.
+(2) Residential building work that is not exempt from Part 3A of the Act because of subregulation (1) or (2A) becomes exempt again when the builder has given a notice in the form set out in Schedule 1 Form 1 to the other party to each contract referred to in subregulation (1) or (2A) for which the builder did not give such a notice before entering into the contract.

 (3) If the party to a contract referred to in subregulation (2) is not a developer of the development, the party (the purchaser) may rescind the contract.